Summer League Starts SATURDAY July 1 More info HERE.

-Discussion in 'Detroit Pistons General Discussion' started by KGREG, Jan 1, 2013.
+Discussion in 'Pistons and NBA' started by KGREG, Jan 1, 2013.

+Again, he could yell AND TWO.
 And Stuckey could yell AND THREE after every trey attempt.

 Drummond could yell AND ZERO the way he shoots free throws.

 At what FT percentage does it NOT make sense to intentially foul a guy Hack-a Shaq style?
 What frito % can we reasonably hope that Drummond shoots where we don't have to be concerned about other teams altering their gameplan to put Drummer on the line?
 I'm to lazy to look at our EFG% and factor in all that stuff.
 I'm hoping one of you math nerds will just tell me and save me from having to open up MS Excel.